 Understanding medicine labels is a vital part of maintaining your health.
-This year, the Talk
+2021’s Talk

-About Your Medicines Month theme is Understanding Medicine Labels – Making sense of your meds.
+About Your Medicines Month (TAYMM) theme was Understanding Medicine Labels – Making sense of your meds.
+Although 2021’s TAYMM is over, the importance of Understanding Medicine Labels continues – so read on!

 Our goal is to empower patients to maximize the benefits while minimizing the risks of the